-Hardwick Primary School will not give any medication (prescribed, or non-prescribed) to a child under 16 without a parent's written consent except in exceptional circumstances under direction of a medical professional.
+Hardwick Primary School will not give any medication prescribed to a child under 16 without a parent's written consent except in exceptional circumstances under direction of a medical professional.

 A child under 16 years of age should never be given medicine containing Aspirin unless prescribed by a healthcare professional.